ros2/ros2_documentation/source/Tutorials/Beginner-CLI-Tools/Understanding-ROS2-Nodes/Understanding-ROS2-Nodes.rst

 2.1 Remapping
 ~~~~~~~~~~~~~

-`Remapping <https://design.ros2.org/articles/ros_command_line_arguments.html#name-remapping-rules>`__ allows you to reassign default node properties, like node name, topic names, service names, etc., to custom values.
+`Remapping <https://design.ros2.org/articles/ros_command_line_arguments.html#name-remapping-rules>`__ allows you to reassign default node properties, like node name, topic names, or service names, to custom values.
-In the last tutorial, you used remapping on ``turtle_teleop_key`` to change the cmd_vel topic and target **turtle2**.
+In :doc:`Using turtlesim, ros2, and rqt <../Introducing-Turtlesim/Introducing-Turtlesim>`, you used remapping on ``turtle_teleop_key`` to change the cmd_vel topic and target **turtle2**.

 Now, let's reassign the name of our ``/turtlesim`` node.

 In a new terminal, run the following command:

 .. code-block:: console

   $ ros2 run turtlesim turtlesim_node --ros-args --remap __node:=my_turtle

-Since you're calling ``ros2 run`` on turtlesim again, another turtlesim window will open.
+Because you are calling ``ros2 run`` on Turtlesim again, another Turtlesim window opens.
-However, now if you return to the terminal where you ran ``ros2 node list``, and run it again, you will see three node names:
+However, if you return to the terminal where you ran ``ros2 node list`` and run it again, you will see three node names:

 .. code-block:: console